 From Arriving to Thriving: Welcome (Back), Lutes!

-Seventeen PLU offices and departments, all with one goal—to help you THRIVE*.
-The THRIVE Network supports students as they flow through various seasons in the Spring 2021 semester.
-The THRIVE spring semester flow will be highlighted in the Sunday newsletters (see archive to the right), which go to all students (no need to sign up).
+The THRIVE Network supports students as they flow through various seasons in the semester.
+The THRIVE semester flow will be highlighted in the biweekly Student Life E-Newsletters, which go to all students (no need to sign up).
 You’ll also see these themes woven throughout university programming and engagement.

 This webpage is a home to organize resources for student thriving all semester long!
 Continue to check back in as the content, links, and opportunities highlighted below will rotate with each semester season!